zyz3413/skills-github-pages/_posts/Comments on Lippman and Rasmussen.md

 Section 4.3 Logarithmic Functions

+p.277 They should say in the definition of logarithm that $b>0$ and $b \ne 1$.

+p.282 Example 11 should be an approximately equals sign

 Section 4.4 Logarithmic Properties

 Log properties in solving equations

 p.293 "In this case, our answer looks fine."
 They should substitute $x=503$ into the original equation and check that it is correct!
 If a student just wrote, "our answer looks fine," they would not get full credit!

+p.293 Example 6.
+Same comment.
+"Checking this answer in the original equation, we can verify there are no domain issues, and this answer is correct."

 Section 4.5 Graphs of Logarithmic Functions

+Transformations of the Logarithmic Function

 Section 4.6 Exponential and Logarithmic Models

+Newton's Law of Cooling

+Logarithmic Scales

+Earthquakes

 Section 4.7 Fitting Exponentials to Data

+Fitting Exponentials to Data